Planning Your Trip

 Rio offers amazing beaches, nightlife, and scenery–and it's likely that your trip will include some combo of those three things!
 Spend your days lounging on Ipanema Beach, caipirinha in hand, and nights samba-ing away in Copacabana.
 You might also want to check out:

 - Go up to Corcovado to see one of the New Seven Wonders of the World: the Christ the Redeemer statue.
 The miniature train that takes visitors to the top travels through the rainforest for a great view of Rio and the remarkable figure.

 - Rio is a haven for football fans—and by that, we mean soccer.
 Catch a game at Maracanã stadium, a massive center for the sport, with seating for almost 80,000 people!

 - Stroll the Praca Floriano to enjoy the outdoor cafes and samba musicians.
 Stop along the way at the Teatro Municipal, home to opera, orchestra, and vivid architecture.

 What to Eat & Drink

 You can find virtually any kind of food in Rio de Janeiro, including some cuisines you might not expect (the city has excellent Japanese and Italian food, for example).
 Still, you'd be remiss to come to Brazil and not try the abundant and diverse local fare.
 A few popular staples include pao de queijo, a small roll made from tapioca flour and filled with stuffed cheese, and feijoada, Brazil's national dish.
-It's a hearty stew made with beans and meat and service with rice, or more commonly, farofa made from toasted cassava flour.
+It's a hearty stew made with beans and meat and served with rice, or more commonly, farofa made from toasted cassava flour.
 Also, don't miss the chance to try dinner at a churrascaria rodizio, a popular restaurant that serves grilled meats, all-you-can-eat style!

 Where to Stay